asciinema/asciinema-server/docs/INSTALL.md

 #### Basic settings

-Set `BASE_URL` to the URL your users are supposed to reach this instance.
+Set `BASE_URL` to the URL your users are supposed to reach this instance at.
 Example: `http://asciinema.example.com`.

 Set `SECRET_KEY_BASE` to long random string.
 Run `docker-compose run --rm web